f5devcentral/f5-big-iq-lab/docs/class8/module1/lab1.rst

 |

-ASM BOT Logging Profile creation
+ASM Bot Logging Profile creation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. warning:: This step is only for BIG-IQ => 7.1, go see the Annex at the end if you are using a lower version.

-1. Create a new BOT Logging profile.
+1. Create a new Bot Logging profile.
 Navigate to Security > Event Logs > Logging Profiles.
 Click Create.

 - Name: ``lab-bot-logging-profile``
 - Properties: select ``Bot Defense``